tesshuflower/samples/policy/README.md

 The  policy also informs on any backup configuration error.

-This policy creates a velero schedule to all managed clusters with a label `acm-pv-dr=backup`.
+This policy creates a velero schedule to all managed clusters that match the PlacementRule for the `oadp-hdr-app-backup-set` policySet.

 The schedule is used to backup applications resources and PVs.
 The name of the schedule is `acm-pv-<pv-storage-region>-<cls-name>`
 The schedule uses the `backup.nsToBackup` `hdr-app-configmap` property to specify the namespaces for the applications to backup.